Colcannon: Description

-Colcannon is most commonly made with only four ingredients: potatoes, butter, milk and cabbage (or kale).
+Colcannon is most commonly made with only four ingredients: potatoes, butter, milk and cabbage.
 Irish historian Patrick Weston Joyce defined it as "potatoes mashed with butter and milk, with chopped up cabbage and pot herbs".
 It can contain other ingredients such as scallions (spring onions), leeks, laverbread, onions and chives.
-Some recipes substitute cabbage for kale.
+Some recipes substitute cabbage with kale.
 There are many regional variations of this staple dish.
 It was a cheap, year-round food.
 It is often eaten with boiled ham, salt pork or Irish bacon.
-As a side dish it goes well with corned beef and cabbage.
+As a side dish it can be paired with corned beef and cabbage.

-An Irish Halloween tradition is to serve colcannon with a ring and a thimble hidden in the dish.
-Prizes of small coins such as threepenny or sixpenny bits were also concealed inside the dish.
-Other items could include a stick indicating an unhappy marriage, and a rag denoting a life of poverty.
-The dish champ is similar but made with scallions, butter, and milk.
-It was traditional to offer a portion of champ to the fairies by placing a dish of colcannon with a spoon at the foot of a hawthorn.
+Colcannon is similar to champ, a dish made with scallions, butter and milk that is traditionally offered to fairies in a spoon placed at the foot of a hawthorn tree.

 Etymology

 The origin of the word is unclear.
-The first syllable 'col' is likely to be derived from the Irish 'cál' meaning cabbage.
-The second syllable may derive from 'ceann-fhionn' meaning a white head (i.e. 'a white head of cabbage') – this usage is also found in the Irish name for a coot, a white-headed bird known as 'cearc cheannan', or 'white-head hen'.
-In Welsh the name for leek soup is cawl cennin, a phrase combining cawl meaning "soup", "broth" or "gruel", when it is not a reference to the typical Welsh meat and vegetable stew named in full 'cawl Cymreig', with 'cennin', the plural of 'cenhinen', meaning "leeks"..
-It is unlikely that this Welsh phrase is the source for the Irish word, because of the differences in pronunciation affecting the vowels, and the great divergence in sense, "mashed potato and cabbage" versus "leek broth".
+The first syllable "col" likely comes from the Irish cál meaning kale.
+The second syllable may derive from ceann-fhionn, meaning a white head (i.e. "a white head of cabbage").
+This usage is also found in the Irish name for a coot, a white-headed bird known as cearc cheannan or "white-head hen".

+In Welsh, the name for leek soup is cawl cennin, a phrase combining cawl meaning "soup", "broth" or "gruel", when it is not a reference to the typical Welsh meat and vegetable stew named in full cawl Cymreig, with cennin, the plural of cenhinen, meaning "leeks".

 Song

-The song "Colcannon", also called "The Skillet Pot", is a traditional Irish song that has been recorded by numerous artists, including Mary Black.
+The song "Colcannon", also called "The Skillet Pot" and "Yes You Did," is a popular Irish song (Roud 9485) first recorded in 1913 by Irish vaudeville performer Shaun O'Nolan, who is believed to have written the lyrics, possibly setting them to an existing Irish melody.
+It has been recorded by numerous artists, including Mary Black.
 It begins:

 Did you ever eat Colcannon, made from lovely pickled cream?

 With the greens and scallions mingled like a picture in a dream.